emunozdc/pyranges_plot/README.md

 end coordinates and the ID.
 To add information contained in other dataframe columns to the tooltip, a string should be given to the ``showinfo`` parameter.
 This string must contain the desired column names within curly brackets as shown in the example.
-Similarly, the title of the chromosome plots can be customized giving the desired string to the `chr_string` parameter, where the correspondent chromosome value of the data is referred to as {chrom}.
+Similarly, the title of the chromosome plots can be customized giving the desired string to the `title_chr` parameter, where the correspondent chromosome value of the data is referred to as {chrom}.
 An example could be the following: